MichalPogodski/temperature_prediction/README.md

 # Temperature prediction

 ### Goal:
+Predict:
-* Prediction of valve level of radiator in next 15 minutes.
+* valve level of radiator in next 15 minutes,
-* Prediction of temperature measured by sensor in next 15 minutes.
+* temperature measured by sensor in next 15 minutes.

 ### Data:
 Provided by a lecturer.
 Data collected in an office.
 Contains:
-*temperature measured by 3 different sensors,
+* temperature measured by 3 different sensors,
 * valve level of radiator,
 * set temperature in a room.